TomPace101/nanopore_diffusion/notes.md

 # Code/Misc

-_TODO_ electric potential solver is writing an info.yaml

 _TODO_ is there a way to put multiple data series in the same pickle file?
 Could set up a class that subclasses list to do this.
 If so, it should have a 'relabel' method that takes a dictionary {old label: new label}